AnishKajan/Formula1-Predictor-App/README.md

 - Fantasy team persistence needs backend integration
 - Some team logos may need CDN optimization
 - ML training requires manual data updates for new races
-- Python Flask API is for development only (not production-ready)
+- Python FastAPI is for development only (not production-ready for ML models)

 ## 🚀 Future Roadmap